narenst/infinity/README.md

 # How to use

-Infinity has 3 cli tools for managing different parts of your workflow.
+Infinity has three cli tools for managing different parts of your workflow.

 ## infinity

-Use the `infinity` cli tool to create, manage and destroy development machines.
+Use the `infinity` cli tool to create and manage ML development machines.

-### Create new ML instance
+### Create new Spot instance

-To spin up a new spot machine with a Tesla K-80 GPU in your AWS region:
+To spin up a new spot machine with a *Tesla K-80* GPU in your AWS region:

     infinity create --spot

-If you would like to change the GPU to a Tesla V-100:
+If you would like to change the GPU to a *Tesla V-100*:

     infinity create --spot --instance-type p3.2xlarge